|Study type||Study Tier||Start Date||Duration||Course Contact|

 WHAT CAN THIS COURSE LEAD TO?

-The Level 2 Diploma is the equivalent to 4 GCSEs grade A*-C. Level 2 Diplomas can develop the skills you need to start or progress a career in:
+This course is the equivalent to 4 GCSEs grade A*-C. Level 2 Diplomas can develop the skills you need to start or progress a career in:

 Garden centres, nurseries, amenity horticulture, landscape construction, garden design, turf culture, tree surgery, garden maintenance.